 Many examples of this correspondence also include a segment on why a victim should not report the crime to the authorities: “At this point you may be thinking ‘I’ll just go to the cops,’ which is why I have used a fake name, fake return address and taken steps to ensure this letter cannot be traced back to me.”

 The purpose of this is to render the victim helpless.
-By reminding the victim that there is nothing they can do about this, increasing the likelihood of resignation and eventual compliance.
+By reminding the victim that there is nothing they can do about this, increases the likelihood of resignation and eventual compliance.

 Why sextortion emails work